-At investee level, the Sub-fund will make sustainable investment with environmental or social characteristics:
+At investee level, the Sub-Fund will make investment with environmental or social characteristics :

-- A filter of selection of the main ESG opportunities: its objective is to promote businesses offering sustainable development opportunities divided into two subsets to be validated cumulatively: - 1.
-A SPICE rating above 2.5 out of 5, reflecting our analysis of best practices in terms of sustainable development. - 2.
-Companies issuing shares and/or bonds which satisfy at least one of the following, alternatively: - A Happy@Work rating strictly above 3/5 within the People pillar of our SPICE methodology; - A NEC (Net Environmental Contribution) strictly superior to 0% within the Environment pillar of our SPICE methodology; - A Societal Contribution strictly superior to 0% within the Society pillar of our SPICE methodology; - A Good in Tech rating greater than or equal to 3/5 (which means that the company has a client risk rating greater than or equal to 3/5) within the Client pillar of our SPICE methodology.
+A filter of selection of the main ESG opportunities: its objective is to promote businesses offering sustainable development opportunities, by selecting companies issuing shares and/or bonds which satisfy at least one of the following, alternatively:

+- A Happy@Work rating strictly above 3/5 within the People pillar of our SPICE methodology; - A NEC (Net Environmental Contribution) strictly superior to 0% within the Environment pillar of our SPICE methodology; - A Societal Contribution strictly superior to 0% within the Society pillar of our SPICE methodology; - A Good in Tech rating greater than or equal to 3/5 (which means that the company has a client risk rating greater than or equal to 3/5) within the Client pillar of our SPICE methodology.
 Through the Good in Tech rating, the Sub-Fund aims at investing in companies whose technological goods or services are to be used responsibly to reduce or to ban negative externalities on society and/or on the environment. - A filter of exclusion based on key ESG risks: any company which presents risks in terms of sustainable development.
 Identified risks include inadequate non-financial practices and performance likely to jeopardize the competitiveness of companies.
-A company is thus excluded if: - it is involved in activities covered by Sycomore AM' SRI Exclusion Policy for their controversial social or environmental impacts, o it is affected by a level 3 (on a scale of 0 to 3) controversy.
+A company is thus excluded if: - it is involved in activities identified in Sycomore AM SRI exclusion policy for their controversial social or environmental impacts, or - o obtained a SPICE rating less than or equal to 2.5/5, or - o if the company is affected by a level 3/3 controversy.